Just when you thought London was going to have to do without a chic, 1960s-Hong-Kong-styled tea room and bar…

 …and you’re guaranteed to leave feeling like you’ve wun.

-NOTE: Wun’s Teahouse and Bar is open now.
-For more information, the take a look at the full menu, or to book, visit their website HERE.
+NOTE: Wun’s Tea Room and Bar is open for dinner Tues-Sun, plus brunch on weekends.
+For more information, to take a look at the full menu, or to book, visit their website HERE.

 Big fan of Cantonese cuisine?
-Take a look at our Guide To Chinatown here.
+Take a look at our Guide To Chinatown.